The Jetsons: Premise

-The Jetsons are a family residing in Orbit City.
-The city's architecture is rendered in the Googie style and all homes and businesses are raised high above the ground on adjustable columns.
+In the space age, the Jetsons are a family residing in Orbit City.
+The city's architecture is rendered in the Googie style and all homes and businesses are raised high above the ground on adjustable columns to avoid the pollutions from below.
 George Jetson lives with his family in the Skypad Apartments: his wife Jane is a homemaker, their teenage daughter Judy attends Orbit High School, and their son Elroy attends Little Dipper School.
 Housekeeping is performed by a robot maid named Rosie, who handles chores not otherwise rendered trivial by the home's numerous push-button Space Age-envisioned conveniences.
 The family has a dog named Astro that talks with an initial consonant mutation in which every word begins with an "R", as if speaking with a growl; a similar effect would also be used for Scooby-Doo.

 George Jetson's work week consists of an hour a day, two days a week.
 His boss is Cosmo Spacely, the bombastic owner of Spacely Space Sprockets.
 Spacely has a competitor, Mr. Cogswell, owner of the rival company Cogswell Cogs (sometimes known as Cogswell's Cosmic Cogs).
 Jetson commutes to work in an aerocar with a transparent bubble top.
 Daily life is leisurely, assisted by numerous labor-saving devices, which occasionally break down with humorous results.
 Despite this, everyone complains of exhausting hard labor and difficulties living with the remaining inconveniences.